kay-adamof/kay-adamof/README.md

 ### Hi there 👋

 I'm kay-adamof.
+Welcome to my Github home😸.

 I love ...

 - Software Technology
 - Productivity Tools.
+- Contributing to Open Source Software
-- Contributing / helping someone
+- Struggling to help someone

+Please connect with me if you don't care about, I'm a kind man in my own way 😎

 <p align="center">
   <a href="http://twitter.com/_adamof_">